Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 Walsh, always the master of subtlety and impenetrable composure, exhaled hugely and sat back with an enormous grin and an incredulous laugh before flipping the exact opposite onto the table in front of him: The five of Hearts and the three of Diamonds.

-Daar stared at the cards, then sniffed. "...So… Who wins?"
+Daar stared at the cards, then sniffed. "...So...
+Who wins?"

 Coombes chuckled and shook his head.
 "Tie.
 Pot gets split between ‘ya."

-"Well… shit.
+"Well... shit.
 How did that happen?"

 Walsh started counting the pot out equally.
 "I can’t fuckin’ read you, bro, but I think I got you figured out for how you read me."